Pelagicore/softwarecontainer/doc/chapters/gateways/10-cgroups-gateway.rst

         {
             "setting": "memory.memsw.limit_in_bytes",
             "value": "12000000"
+        },
+        {
+            "setting": "net_cls.classid",
+            "value": "0x10001"
+        },
+        {
+            "setting": "net_cls.classid",
+            "value": "0xFF0001"
         }
     ]

 The root object is an array of setting key/value pair objects.
 Each key/value pair must have the ``setting`` and ``value`` defined.
 In the example above value of memory.limit_in_bytes will be set to 12000000 due to whitelisting policy mentioned above.
+This example will also set the classid for net_cls to have major number 255 and minor number 1 (because that configuration was given later than then 1:1 one).